When making appeals to SEND Tribunal and going through mediation, it's important that you understand the process and the steps you should follow.

 Mediation is a type of disagreement resolution.
 The service is free and confidential.

-Before you can register an appeal to tribunal, you must contact a mediation advisor.
+In most cases you will need a mediation certificate before you can appeal.
 This is to see whether mediation could help you to resolve your disagreement without going to appeal.
+You have 2 months from receiving the EHCP or decision letter to contact them.

 The SEND Code of Practice says:

-Mediation can take place following decisions by a local authority not to carry out an EHC needs assessment, not to draw up an EHC plan, after they receive a final EHC plan or amended plan, following a decision not to amend an EHC plan or a decision to cease to maintain an EHC plan.
+Mediation can take place following decisions by a local authority not to carry out an EHC needs assessment, not to draw up an EHC Plan, after they receive a final EHC Plan or amended plan, following a decision not to amend an EHC Plan or a decision to cease to maintain an EHC Plan.

 You don't need to seek mediation advice first if the appeal is only about: